 Training and Awareness

-Regular training sessions and awareness programs should be conducted to educate employees about sexual harassment, its impact, and how to prevent and report incidents.
-These sessions should be interactive and encourage open discussions.
+Such training and awareness programs on sexual harassment should be frequently conducted in order to educate employees about what sexual harassment is, its consequences, how to avoid becoming a victim, and how to report it.
+These sessions should be interactive and open to discussion.

 Establishing an Internal Complaints Committee (ICC)